 Airline industry consolidation has resulted in four airlines (American, Delta, Southwest, and United) and their regional affiliates now accounting for approximately 75% of domestic seat-mile capacity.
-Consolidation contributed to pre-pandemic airline industry profitability; however, any resumption of financial losses could cause one or more U.S. airlines to seek bankruptcy protection or liquidate.
+Consolidation has contributed to recent airline industry profitability, but any resumption of financial losses could cause one or more U.S. airlines to seek bankruptcy protection or liquidate.
 The liquidation of any of the large network airlines could drastically affect airline service at certain connecting hub airports and change airline travel patterns nationwide.